Rajasirpi/AOHRSI/README.md

 - Perform all the above mentioned steps.
 Then download the data from the data files from the github.
 - Run the unet.py.
 - If you get system out of memory error.
 Try to run with 'GPU'.
-- To avoid this error, we have used google colab to run our script.
+- To avoid this error, we have used google colab to run the script.
-- Inorder to use it in colab, download the data and zip the data folder
+- Inorder to use it in colab, download the data and zip the data folder.
 - Upload in your drive and make the path changes in the script.
 - In colab, >runtime >change runtime >type = "GPU" and then run it.